In This Article

 This practice is ideal for anyone dealing with stress, anxiety, and even physical pain.
 "One of the biggest contributors to poor health—both physical and mental—is stress, so living in the present moment and practicing mindfulness helps reduce stress [and] helps reduce the feelings of pain," says Campbell.

 Beyond the mental and physical benefits, this practice has an effect on the emotional side as well.
 "You tend to have better relationships when you're living in the moment," she says.
-You can work on this by paying attention and engaging in active listening when talking with a friend or S.O. instead of tuning out and thinking about a checklist of what you need to do later or something that happened earlier that day.
+You can work on this by paying attention and engaging in active listening when talking with a friend or S.O. instead of tuning out and thinking about a checklist of what you need to do later.
 "It helps you feel more vibrant, more alive—it helps the relationship be more caring and loving."

-"Everyday, as often as possible, focus on taking deep breaths in and then deep breaths out," says Campbell.
+"Every day, as often as possible, focus on taking deep breaths," says Campbell.
 As you breathe in, visualize that you're breathing in cleansing energy and positivity.
 As you breathe out, visualize breathing out toxins and negativity from the body.
 According to Campbell, it's ideal to practice this kind of breathing for 15 to 20 minutes a day, but whenever you remember to do it, this mindful breathing can be beneficial and help bring you back into the present moment.
 "It's kind of like a reset," she says.

 In order to live in the moment, you have to put away your smartphone, according to Campbell.
-To make her point, she referenced a scientific study that examined the number of people who check their phones during sex (spoiler: One study found that one in 10 people admitted to checking their phone during sex).
-Clearly, none of them were living in the moment. "[Your smartphone] needs to be put away when you're interacting with others," she says.
+To make her point, she referenced a scientific study that examined the number of people who check their phones during sex.
+(One study found that one in 10 people admitted to checking their phone during sex.) "[Your smartphone] needs to be put away when you're interacting with others," she says.
 "It takes you out of the present moment."